NirBenita/react-monkey/README.md

 {
         // Use these to point specific messages from the conversation
         id: 'what',
-        // This is the content of the message to be displayed
+        // This is the content of the message to be displayed ( + Markdown! )
-        value: 'React Monkey is a tiny project for building Dialog-Tree chat appliactions.',
+        value: 'React Monkey is a tiny project for building **Dialog-Tree** chat appliactions.',
         // You can point to another message to break text down into smaller chunks
         chain: 'monkeyIsland',
         // This is the repleis that will be avilable to the user